BNolet/RLC/README.md

-# THIS IS THE TESTING BRANCH.
-All unfinalized commits are to be committed here.

 # RLC - Reddit Live Chat

 This is a script made for [reddit live](https://www.reddit.com/live).
 RLC makes it possible to use the live feature as a fully functional chat.